Super-Protocol/docs/docs/marketplace/guides/place-order.md

 **Order Type** determines the operating mode:

-- **Fine-tune** is an order to customize a pre-trained AI model for a specific purpose by creating an additional layer.
+- **Fine-tune** is an order to customize a pre-trained model for a specific purpose by creating an additional layer.
-- **Deploy** is an order to run a pre-trained AI model with a web interface.
+- **Deploy** is an order to run a pre-trained model with a web interface.

 :::note